policecar/dropbox-notifications/README.md

 Setup
 -------

-Unarchive the Dropbox SDK and run
+Install the Dropbox SDK:

+    unzip -x dropbox-python-sdk-1.5.1.zip
+    cd dropbox-python-sdk-1.5.1
     python setup.py install

-on it.

-Create a free Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py.
-Retrieve your Pushover user token from https://pushover.net/ and add it to the config file as well as
-the path to the Dropbox folder to keep track of.*
+In config.py specify the path to the Dropbox folder to keep track of as well as your Pushover user token which can be retrieved from https://pushover.net/.
 Run

     ./dropbox-pushover.py